TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-monitoring-monitor.md

 	* Consider setting up Intelligent Insights that can help automatically troubleshoot some of the most [common performance issues](https://docs.microsoft.com/azure/sql-database/sql-database-intelligent-insights-troubleshoot-performance#detectable-database-performance-patterns) along with SQL Analytics.
 		* You will need to have SQL Analytics configured as a prerequisite
-		* Enable streaming of SQLInsights log using [Diagnostics settings](https://docs.microsoft.com/azure/sql-database/sql-database-metrics-diag-logging#configure-streaming-of-diagnostics-telemetry-for-instance-databases) for each database monitored to enable Intelligent Insights
+		* Enable streaming of SQL Insights log using [Diagnostics settings](https://docs.microsoft.com/azure/sql-database/sql-database-metrics-diag-logging#configure-streaming-of-diagnostics-telemetry-for-instance-databases) for each database monitored to enable Intelligent Insights

 2. Monitor Managed Instance performance real-time: